Finding out that someone you’ve trusted for years is basically a stranger is a massive shock to the system.

 12. Regret and second-guessing

 You might find yourself replaying events and conversations in your head, wondering if there were any signs you missed or if you could have done anything differently.
-This regret and second-guessing can be all-consuming, but it’s important to remember that you can’t change the past.
+The regret you feel, and the ways in which you suddenly doubt yourself, can be all-consuming, but it’s important to remember that you can’t change the past.
 Focus on what you can control and learn from the experience.

 13. Relief and liberation